Latest Update: v2.2 of External Specifications

-This implies that PDPs must be aware of the invoicing supplier chosen by each buyer to receive their e-invoices.
-To facilitate this, the French government will create a Directory where sellers and buyers can register their preferred service providers for receiving invoices.
+This necessitates that PDPs be aware of the invoicing supplier chosen by each buyer to receive their e-invoices.
+To make this possible, the French government will create a directory where sellers and buyers can register their preferred service providers for receiving invoices.

 Every PDP platform will support a set of standard formats to ensure seamless interaction with other PDPs.
 The buyer will specify their preferred e-invoice format for the supply of e-invoices.
 E-invoices can be generated as structured or hybrid formats, aligning with one of the three foundational formats compliant with the European Union's e-invoicing standard, EN16931.
 These formats include UBL, CII, and Factur-X.

 Invopop helps global companies comply with local e-invoicing and e-reporting requirements.
-We offer an API that records every sale, converts it to the a locally-compliant invoice format, forwarding it to the buyer and reporting it to the appropriate tax authority, according to the local law.
+We offer an API that records every sale, converts it to a locally compliant invoice format, forwards it to the buyer, and reports it to the appropriate tax authority, as required by local law.

-If you want to prepare to comply with new electronic invoicing requirements, contact us today.
+If you need support in order to comply with new electronic invoicing requirements, contact us today.